zerkotin/extjs-intro/extjs-hello-world.md

 __Cons__: its work and you have to maintain it.

 ### The Sencha way of hello world
-Now what will consist of creating a *Hello World* application in ExtJS, lets see...
+Now what will creating a _Hello World_ application in ExtJS consist of? lets see... ...
 - Running a *Generate Command* (you can take a peak into the [CMD page](cmd.md))
 - Running `sencha app watch`